GENERAL SPOTLIGHT ANNOUNCEMENTS

 May 24, 2021

 Recently IRBMED updated the guidelines for ORIO (Other Reportable Information or Occurrence) submissions for IRBMED studies ceded to another IRB.
 Now, ORIO submissions are only required to be submitted to IRBMED when the submission meets the reporting requirements for the external IRB (the IRB of record).
 For example, if the external IRB does not require a minor protocol deviation to be submitted, then IRBMED will not require a submission either.
-Please note that each external IRB can have their own unique reporting requirements.
+Please note that each external IRB can have its unique reporting requirements.
 So, when initiating a new study with an external IRB, it is good practice to understand the reporting requirements for that particular study.
 Also note that although the IRBMED ORIO reporting requirements have changed, the AE (Adverse Event) submission requirements have not changed.
 Serious, related, local adverse events still need to be submitted according to IRBMED Adverse Event Reporting guidance.
 See the links below for the specific reporting requirements.

 HOW IRBMED SUPPORTS RESEARCH

-Guidance documents represent the current thinking on protection of human subjects in research.
+Guidance documents represent the current thinking on the protection of human subjects in research.
 You can search and bookmark any guidance document in Research A-Z.

 IRBMED offers numerous downloadable templates to assist researchers in creating informed consent and assent documents.
 In addition to standard consent and assent templates, several specialty templates, for use in specific types of research situations, are also offered.
 You can search and bookmark any template in Research A-Z.